web-stream/www/README.md

 Streaming application/interface directly on frontend, without building backend side is part of [wapka ecosystem](https://docs.wapka.pl/) to build Application based on PaaS infrastructure

+## Why?
+In Softreck we introduced interface/application streams (also known as app streams) to provide several applications with different versions that you might want to run in user space.
+This greatly simplified the layout of the content available in WebStream and offered the flexibility to adopt polyglot persistence and choose whichever database best suits your needs.

 ## Streaming server rendering and Progressive Rehydration